Jaguar F-Pace SVR review

-The Jaguar F-Pace SVR is one of the fastest SUVs you can buy thanks to its fantastic-sounding supercharged V8 engine.
-Unfortunately, it feels a bit old-hat inside.
+The Jaguar F-Pace SVR is one of the most exciting SUVs you can buy thanks to its supercharged V8 engine.
+It’s just become a much better all-rounder for 2021, too, with a vastly improved cabin and a more comfortable ride.

 What's not so good